-For the year 2018, the following data is available for aircraft and aerospace industry giants Boeing and Airbus group.
-Determine the capital intensity ratios for each and comment.
+For 2018, the following data is available for aircraft and aerospace industry giants Boeing and Airbus group.
+First, determine the capital intensity ratios for each and comment.

-Notice that Boeing is a US aircraft maker and Airbus is a French aircraft maker but have a similar business model for a viable comparison.
+Notice that Boeing is a US aircraft maker, and Airbus is a French aircraft maker but has a similar business model for a viable comparison.

 Calculation of Capital Intensity for Boeing will be –

 Calculation of Capital Intensity for Airbus will be –